 In certain circumstances, such as if you are undergoing an Expatriation program or are planning to work overseas, we will disclose personal information to overseas recipients located in the country of your choice.

-Access to personal information is limited to the employees who specifically need it to conduct their business responsibilities.
+Access to personal information is limited to the employees, contractors and consultants who specifically need it to conduct their business responsibilities.
 We also maintain physical security procedures to manage and protect the use and storage of paper records containing personal information.
 Staff who handle personal information are educated about and act in accordance with the requirements of the Australian Privacy Principles and the Privacy Act.

 How can you access or correct your personal information?